richadd79/ETL-Data-Modeling-with-PostgresSQL/README.md

 # ETL Data Modeling with Postgres

 ## Introduction
-This project demonstrates the concept of data modeling with PostgreSQL, which reinforces the basis for building an ETL data pipeline uising Python.
+This project demonstrates the concept of data modeling with PostgreSQL, which forms the basis for building an ETL data pipeline using Python.
 A startup wants to analyse the data collected on songs and user activity on their new music streaming app.
 The collected data resides in a directory of JSON formatted files.
 The analytics team is particularly interested in understanding what songs users are listening to based on the data.

 As a data engineer tasked to create a Postgres database with tables designed to optimize queries on song play analysis.

- Goals for this project are:
+ Here are goals for this project:
  1. Create a database schema
  2. Create an ETL pipeline for the analysis
- 2. Test the created database and ETL pipeline running sample queries given by the anayltics team.
+ 2. Test the created database and ETL pipeline by running sample queries given by the anayltics team.

 ## The Data Sets